wardbell/UnicornStore/README.UnicornStore.md

 # Unicorn Store

-Rowan Miller presents his **UnicornStore** sample at **Ignite 2015**.
+Rowan Miller presented his **UnicornStore** sample at **Ignite 2015**.
 Watch his session [here](https://channel9.msdn.com/Events/Ignite/2015/BRK3727) to learn about the present state of Entity Framework 7 (EF7) and the range of platforms and technologies in which it can play a productive part.

 [Rowan's source repository on github](https://github.com/rowanmiller/UnicornStore) is split into a "StartingSource" and "CompletedSource" folders.
 Each of these folders contains four projects.

-This document describes the **UnicornStore* MVC Web App** project in the "CompletedSource" folder.
+This document describes the **UnicornStore MVC Web App** project within the "CompletedSource" folder.

 ## Prerequisites